A truncated photon

-In the \supplementary, we demonstrate that we can obtain a finite $\expval{n}$ by considering gradual removal of the mirror from $t=-T$ to $t=0$.
-Eq. \eqref{truncphot} is still valid, with a well defined $\mathcal N$.
-The parameter $T$ must be chosen such that $1/T$ is much less than the central frequency of the incident photon, but of course $T$ must also be much smaller than the length of the photon pulse.
-Then we obtain $\mathcal N$ close to unity and can verify the result \eqref{Fxifid}.
 From now on, we assume that the removal process is gradual.
-After the mirror has been turned off, there will be a bounded \emph{transition region} $t-T<x<t$ where the fields depend on the gradual removal process.
+After the mirror has been turned off, there will be a bounded \emph{transition region} $t<x<t+T$ where the forward-propagating field depends on the gradual removal process.

 \emph{Local equivalence.} Outside the transition region the truncated photon state has a remarkable property, which we believe is of interest for theoretical quantum optics and quantum field theory.
-Recall that the state \eqref{truncphot}, after tracing out backward-propagating modes, is not particularly nice; it contains superpositions and mixes of terms with unbounded photon numbers.
+Recall that the state \eqref{truncphot}, after tracing out backward-propagating modes, is not particularly nice; it contains superpositions and mixtures of terms with unbounded photon numbers.
 Yet, it looks exactly like the vacuum state to the right of the transition region, and exactly like a single-photon state to the left of the transition region (Fig. \ref{fig:equiv}).
 The truncated photon state is thus an example of a very complicated state that produces the exact same measurement statistics as very simple states, as long as one is interested only in local observables to the left or right of the transition region.

-To prove the local equivalence of the truncated photon state and a single photon state for $x<t-T$, we first establish the following definition \cite{knight1961,haag1996,gulla2024}: a local observable $L$ is an operator expressible as a superposition of products of fields evaluated in the measurement region.
-Here we are interested in the forward-propagating field for $t>0$, meaning that local observables are expressible from $E^c(t-x)$ evaluated at the time and place of the measurement.
+To prove the local equivalence of the truncated photon state and a single photon state for $x<t$, we first establish the following definition \cite{knight1961,haag1996,gulla2024}: a local observable $L$ is an operator expressible as a superposition of products of fields evaluated in the measurement region.
+Here we are interested in the forward-propagating field for $t>0$, meaning that local observables are expressible from $E_a(t-x)$ evaluated at the time and place of the measurement.

-We consider the expectation value of an observable $L$ local to the region $x<t-T$.
-From \eqref{transffield} (which still applies outside of the transition region) we have ${E^c(t-x) = E^{\regi}(t-x)}$ for $x<t-T$, so $L$ must also be expressible from $E^{\regi}(t-x)$ there.
+We consider the expectation value of an observable $L$ local to the region $x<t$.
+From \eqref{transffieldinv} (which still applies outside of the transition region) we have ${E_a(t-x) = E^{\regi}(t-x)}$ for $x<t$, so $L$ must also be expressible from $E^{\regi}(t-x)$ there.
 Hence,